 For example, a company that creates beauty products might manufacture each item from raw materials, package it on-site, and provide shipping services to various stores.
-Food manufacturers may do the same, just with a different kind of product.
+Food manufacturers may do the same, just with a different product.
 Car parts and other mechanical items are also made and often distributed by different manufacturing companies.

 As you can see, manufacturing can mean many different things.
 Regardless of the product a manufacturing business supplies, they'll surely require business financing at some point to continue growing and improving operations.